-For the years ended December 31, 2020 and 2019, the remunerations to employees amounted to \$13,542 and \$10,000, and the remunerations to directors amounted to \$2,500 and \$2,500.
+For the year ended December 31, 2020, the remunerations to employees amounted to \$13,542, and the remunerations to directors amounted to \$2,500.
 These amounts were calculated using the Company's net income before tax without the remunerations to employees and directors for each period, multiplied by the proposed percentage which is stated under the Company's proposed Article of Incorporation.
 These remunerations were expensed under operating costs or expenses for each period.
 If there are any subsequent adjustments to the actual remuneration amounts after the annual shareholder' meeting, the adjustment will be regarded as changes in accounting estimates and will be reflected in profit or loss in the following year.
-Shares distributed to employees as employees are approval by the Board of Directors.
-The above-mentioned amount of remuneration to employees and directors are no different from the estimated amount of the 2020 and 2019 consolidated financial statement.
+Shares distributed to employees as employees' remuneration are calculated based on the closing price of the Company's shares on the day before the approval by the Board of Directors.
+The above-mentioned amount of remuneration to employees and directors are no different from the estimated amount of the 2020 consolidated financial statement.
 Related information would be available at the Market Observation Post System website.